What is a Migraine?

 What triggers migraines and how someone experiences them differs from person to person.
 However, science has identified many common triggers and risk factors that cause migraines.
 Several treatment options exist, ranging from rest and fluids to prescription medication.
 Natural remedies can also help prevent the onset, prevalence and severity of migraines.
 Of course, you have to rule out the possibility of a severe health condition that could trigger your migraines.

 Research has identified four phases of migraines, which generally occur in sequential order — prodrome, aura, headache and postdrome.
 Different symptoms accompany each phase.
 However, not everyone experiences all of the migraine phases or all of the symptoms associated with each phase.
 In other words, your migraine can differ greatly from another person’s. (x)

 The prodrome phase may occur about 24 hours before the actual headache.
 Signs and symptoms include:

 - Mood changes

 - Fluid retention

-The aura phase is experienced by 20-25 percent of migraine sufferers and can bring on temporary visual, auditory and sensory changes that can feel scary or unsettling (x).
-These include:
+During the aura phase, one experiences 20-25 percent of migraine suffering and can bring on temporary visual, auditory and sensory changes that can feel scary or unsettling. (x) These include: